Dmytro27Ind/animalgram/README.md

 # animalgram
-This is a adaptive website  with animal photo
+This is a adaptive website  with animal photos